 Working in the airport environment exposes workers to a number of unique environments.
 Some examples of these environments that may require special or unique safety controls are identified below.

 Working on the airport aprons, taxiways, or anywhere within the vicinity of aircraft can pose unique hazards to workers, and airport stakeholders.
-Please review the following and consider these aspects in your hazard review and risk register:
+Please review the following when working on airside.

 AZA – Airport Zoning Assessment